 There are several benefits of a shared services model, including the following:

-- Cost Efficiency – Back-office operations are centralized that are used by multiple divisions of the same company and eliminate redundancy
+- Cost Efficiency – Back-office operations centralize when multiple divisions of the same company use them and eliminate redundancy.

-- Free to Focus – Operating units will be free to focus on their operations and external customers because of the reliance on the shared services model for support
+- Free to Focus – Operating units will be free to focus on their operations and external customers.
+This is because of the reliance on the shared services model for support.

 What is a Managed Services Model?

-A managed services model, also known as a fully outsourced model, is a distinct kind of outsourcing that covers all IT functions.
-In a managed services model, the provider takes over all the technology decisions as long as the decisions are within the parameters that the business has set.
+A managed services model is a distinct kind of outsourcing that covers all IT functions.
+This is also known as the fully outsourced model.
+In a managed services model, the provider takes over all the technology decisions.
+However, these decision must be within the parameters that the business has set.
 The only significant role the business has in the managed services model is to review the processes.

 The managed IT service provider is a company that works remotely to manage their customer’s IT infrastructure and/or end-user systems.
-This is usually done on a proactive basis and attached to a subscription model.
+This is a proactive approach and part of a subscription model.

 What are the Benefits of a Managed Services Model?